U.S. Will Screen People Arriving From Uganda for Ebola as East African Nation Battles Outbreak - NewsBreak

 Asian shares extend losses as specter of recession looms

-Asian shares have fallen, with Chinese markets logging moderate losses after reopening from a weeklong holiday to news of a new set of lockdowns due to rising COVID-19 cases
+BANGKOK — (AP) — Asian shares slipped on Monday, with Chinese markets logging moderate losses after reopening from a weeklong holiday to news of a fresh set of lockdowns due to rising COVID-19 cases.
+The declines followed yet another dismal end to the week on Wall Street as...

 Comments / 0